hbrs-cse/Modellbildung-und-Simulation/_build/07_num_ode/exercises_00_rocket_launch.md

 % this script simulates a gravity turn rocket launch in 2D cartesian
 % coordinates (3D earth is just for visualization)

-% The rocket is modelled as a single stage point mass, with constant nozzle
-% exit velocity and constant mass flow rate.
-The launch consists of a
-% launch, tiltover, ascend and orbit maneuver that only differ in the angle
-% of attack of the rocket.
-No aerodynamics are considered.
-Both the rocket
-% and the earth are point masses.
-The physical parameters of the rocket are
-% very unlikely to be realistic...
+% The physical parameters of the rocket are very unlikely to be realistic...
+% Please do not build a space rocket based on this code

 % dependencies:
 %   rocket_ode.m